 Hi guys!
-Welcome to my first blog post about this easy weighted blanket.
+Welcome to my first blog post about this easy weighted crochet blanket.
 Isn’t she beautiful?
-In this post, we are going to talk about the process of making your own weighted blanket.
+In this post, we are going to talk about the process of making your own crochet weighted blanket using scrap yarn.

 Handmade blankets often get a bad rep for being repetitive, boring, lengthy, and yarn guzzlers; especially crocheted blankets.
 There are times when I agree with every one of these statements.
 Some blankets take a long time to finish, especially when you have to sew 1000 granny squares together.
 Blankets can also be boring and repetitive when you are working one or two stitches, 16,000 times.
 Blankets are no joke; they require a lot of time, and yarn, which can be draining on both our bank accounts and our souls!
 I understand the negativity towards blankets, but I hope this blanket will change your mind.